 MPs want clearer rules on abortion of the disabled

-The law governing the abortion of "seriously handicapped" babies should be made clearer, an influential committee of MPs is to say.
 An inquiry will call for a clearer definition of disability, amid claims that growing numbers of foetuses are being aborted for conditions that can be cured.

 Warning For Girls As Male Preference Takes Effect